 Pet owners know their dog better than anyone else, which is why it’s so important for all dog lovers to keep an eye on their pet and always be alert for changes in their behavior.
 Dog cancers typically share the same initial symptoms.
 Weight loss, changes in eating and difficulty swallowing are all early signs of canine cancer.
 Noticing this early on will help vets detect and diagnose dogs, leading to more treatment options.

-A study conducted by the Tufts University School of Veterinary Medicine found that lymphoma in animals directly correlated with some lawn care chemicals.
+A Tufts University School of Veterinary Medicine study found that lymphoma in animals directly correlated with some lawn care chemicals.
 Specifically, products that included 2,4-Dichlorophenoxyacetic acid.
 2 4-D is an endocrine-disrupting chemical, meant to kill off clovers and dandelions.
 When it’s absorbed into a dog’s body, it targets the thyroid and keeps the body from producing hormones that regulate normal functions such as white blood cell production.

 Bladder Cancer and Lawn Chemicals

 Bladder cancer is the other main cancer caused by 2 4-D. The chemical compound significantly increases the risk of this cancer, but it disproportionately affects different breeds.
 Breeds such as terriers, beagles and sheepdogs are more likely to get bladder cancer if exposed to 2 4-D. Even if owners aren’t spraying their lawns, keeping the chemical in the house or garage can be dangerous.